apify/apify-docs/docs/storage/dataset.md

 });
 ```

-For more information on managing datasets using the Apify SDK, see the [SDK documentation](https://sdk.apify.com/docs/guides/data-storage#dataset) and its [API reference](https://sdk.apify.com/docs/api/dataset).
+For more information on managing datasets using the Apify SDK, see the [SDK documentation](https://sdk.apify.com/docs/guides/data-storage#dataset) and the `Dataset` class's [API reference](https://sdk.apify.com/docs/api/dataset#datasetpushdatadata).

 ### [](#javascript-api-client) JavaScript API client

 Apify's [JavaScript API client](https://docs.apify.com/apify-client-js#ApifyClient-datasets) (`apify-client`) allows you to access your datasets from any Node.js application, whether it is running on the Apify platform or elsewhere.

-For help with setting up the JavaScript API client, see the Storage section [overview page](https://docs.apify.com/storage/#javascript-api-client).
+For help with setting up the client, see the JavaScript API client section on the [overview page](https://docs.apify.com/storage/#javascript-api-client).

-After importing the `apify-client` package into your application and creating an instance of it, save it to a variable for easier access.
+After [importing](https://docs.apify.com/storage/#javascript-api-client) the `apify-client` package into your application and creating an instance of it, save it to a variable for easier access.

 ```js
 // Save your datasets to a variable for easier access